Create a REST API in PHP

 echo json_encode($res);

-Now that everything is ready to use our API lets play with .htaccess to write pretty URLs.
+Now that everything is ready to test our API, There is one last step to rewrite URLs with .htaccess for pretty URLs structure.

 RewriteEngine On